mwalczak/rabbitmq-grafana/README.md

-# redis-grafana
+# rabbitmq-grafana

-Monitor redis instance with Grafana, Prometheus and Redis exporter
+Monitor rabbitmq instance with Grafana and Prometheus

 Start with:
 ```